Bizcuit/bizcuit-sfmc-jbis/README.md

 In a nutshell, this activity allows you to receive segment membership and recommendations (and other information) from IS and use this information in your Journey.
 For example for smart real-time decision splits or anything else.

 The following profile information is sent back to MC:
+* User attributes
-* List of segments
+* User segments
-* List of recommendations (based on any recipe)
+* Recommendations (based on any recipe)
-* Up to three user attributes
 * User Group (values could be either “Control” or “Default” for IS A/B tests)
 * Experience
+* And anything else that can be returned by a Server-Side campaign

 ![Journey sample image](public/img/opener.png)